TheStageAI/TheWhisper/electron_app/README.md

 - Secure IPC communication via preload script

 **Note**: The built application is not code-signed and may show security warnings on macOS.
 This is normal for development builds.

-## License

-MIT License - see LICENSE file for details

-## Support

-For issues and questions, please create an issue in the repository.

 ---